NI-Connectome/Myelination-function-coupling/1.MFC_calculating/README.md

 The subfolder 'data' includes cortical myelin data for calculating MC, the calculated FC (this data is too large to upload, please click the link below to download: https://pan.baidu.com/s/1HQzvnQ25ZcZYCViDMlsVRA?pwd=r3bn) and network label.

-The subfolder 'result' includes calculted MFC 'Result_MFC_DemoSub.mat', its nifti type file 'MFC_DemoSub.dtseries.nii' /'gMFC_DemoSub.dtseries.nii' /'sMFC_DemoSub.dtseries.nii', and surface file required to visual MFC.
+The subfolder 'result' includes calculted MFC 'Result_MFC_DemoSub.mat', its nifti type file 'MFC_DemoSub.dtseries.nii' / 'gMFC_DemoSub.dtseries.nii' / 'sMFC_DemoSub.dtseries.nii', and surface file required to visual MFC.
 The visualization effect is as shown in Figure 'DemoSub_brainmap_MFC.png'.